 What Would You Do Writing Prompts Continue

 → Writing Prompt 12: You are about to serve your friends some pizza when you drop a few pieces on the floor.
 However, no one saw you drop it and the slices you dropped look clean.
-Consequently, would you serve them?
+Would you still serve them?

-→ Writing Prompt 15: Bass Reeves was a Federal lawman in the late 1800’s.
+→ Writing Prompt 16: Bass Reeves was a Federal lawman in the late 1800’s.
 He arrested over 3,000 felons.
 However, one day he was told there was a warrant out for his son, who had committed murder.
-Therefore, he made the decision to track down his son and arrest him, knowing his son would either go to jail or be hanged.
+He made the difficult and painful decision to track down his son and arrest him, knowing his son would either go to jail or be hanged.
 (He went to jail for 20 years).
 Could you have done the same thing?
 What if is was your brother?
 Your mother?
 Could you turn in a beloved family member for committing a crime, knowing they will serve time in jail?
 Would it depend on the crime?
 The sentence?
 In short, write an essay defending your views.

-→ Writing Prompt 17: One of your friends has been approached by a recruiter for the Army, and has asked you for your advice on whether or not he should join.
-Therefore, do you tell him to enlist or do you encourage him not to?
+→ Writing Prompt 18: One of your friends has been approached by a recruiter for the Army, and has asked you for your advice on whether or not he should join.
+What advice do you give?
+Do you tell him to enlist or do you encourage him not to?
 Be sure to give him reasons on why you feel he should or shouldn’t enlist.

 → Writing Prompt 19: You are at the store buying some candy and the clerk gives you back too much change.
 What do you do?

 → Writing Prompt 20: You’ve told your best friend a secret and made her promise not to tell anyone.
 Now you found out that she has told someone.
 How do you feel?
 What do you say to her?
 Can you still remain friends?